publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch14/schV/m__us_usc_t25_s476.md

     (b) __Revocation__

-        Any constitution or bylaws ratified and approved by the Secretary shall be revocable by an election open to the same voters and conducted in the same manner as provided in subsection (a) of this section for the adoption of a constitution or bylaws.
+        Any constitution or bylaws ratified and approved by the Secretary shall be revocable by an election open to the same voters and conducted in the same manner as provided in subsection (a) for the adoption of a constitution or bylaws.

     (c) __Election procedure; technical assistance; review of proposals; notification of contrary-to-applicable law findings__

         (1)

-         The Secretary shall call and hold an election as required by subsection (a) of this section—
+         The Secretary shall call and hold an election as required by subsection (a)n—

             (A) within one hundred and eighty days after the receipt of a tribal request for an election to ratify a proposed constitution and bylaws, or to revoke such constitution and bylaws; or